isaacchau/warp-gateway/README.md

 # warp-gateway
-Run cloudflare-warp in a docker container act as gateway for others
+Run cloudflare-warp in a docker container act as gateway for other containers